DOI-USGS/ISIS3/Public-Release-Process.md

 * Run ```conda build recipe/ -c usgs-astrogeology -c conda-forge --no-test```
   * The -c options are to give conda a channel priority.
 Without these, conda will always attempt to download from the default Anaconda channel first.
 (Unlike the environment.yml files, channel priority cannot be defined within the meta.yaml.)
   * Since we do not have testing set-up through conda, the “--no-test” flag must be set in order to avoid errors.
 (By default, conda looks for a run_test file and will throw an error if it can not be located.)
+## Step 4: Test the Conda Build

-## Step 4: Upload the Build to Anaconda Cloud
+## Step 5: Upload the Build to Anaconda Cloud

 In this step, we will upload the build(s) that we just created into the Anaconda Cloud to distribute them to our users.
 Uploading the .tar.bz2 file requires one command, however, non-standard builds (release candidates or custom builds), must be uploaded with a label.